networktocode/schema-enforcer/docs/mapping_data_files_to_schemas.md

 ./hostvars/chi-beijing-rt1/dns.yml                 ['schemas/dns_servers']
 ```

+> NOTE | Output omitted from the above command for brevity

 While automapping is the easiest mapping mechanism to get started with, it can be beneficial to turn it off in favor of using one of the mechanisms described below.
 To do so, the following configuration can be put in a `pyproject.toml` file at the root of the path in which the schema and data files exist.

 ```toml